louismullie/temp-data/markdown_final/a41807be-fbae-4dae-9e71-89dce8f4a5db.md

 ### Tramadol hydrochloride / acetaminophen [^111pUPJJ].
 FDA.
 Low credibility.

 Warnings and precautions regarding the use of tramadol / acetaminophen PO (also known as Ultracet):
-- Drug abuse: use caution in patients with a history of substance abuse or depression.
+- **Drug abuse**: use caution in patients with a history of substance abuse or depression.
-- Hemolysis: use caution in patients with G6PD deficiency.
+- **Hemolysis**: use caution in patients with G6PD deficiency.
-- Renal failure: use caution in patients with pre-existing renal impairment and chronic use of the drug.
+- **Renal failure**: use caution in patients with pre-existing renal impairment and chronic use of the drug.
-- Seizures: use caution in patients with a seizure disorder, history of seizures, or recognized risk for seizure.
+- **Seizures**: use caution in patients with a seizure disorder, history of seizures, or recognized risk for seizure.

 ---